 Deletions and additions of Recognized Users can be requested in writing at any time.

 Steps for EXCOL registration:

-- Each individual must create a unique Access Key.
-To do this, users may access the EXCOL website, choose “Login now”, and then follow instructions to “Register for an Access Key.”
+- Each individual must create a unique Government of Canada Credential Federation (GCCF) account.
+To do this, users may access the EXCOL websiteFootnote 19, choose to “log-in with a Sign-In Partner,” the SecureKey Concierge or choose “log-in or register with GCKey”, the Government of Canada’s GCKey service and then follow instructions to “Register for a new GC Key.”

-- Following receipt by Foreign Affairs, Trade and Development Canada of the forms described in step 1, each Recognized Individual receives an e-mail from email@example.com containing an Access Code, the individual's own e-mail address, and a hyperlink for completing enrolment on-line.
-By following the hyperlink, each user completes the registration process (users need to enter their Access Key at this step).
+- Following receipt by Foreign Affairs, Trade and Development Canada of the forms described in step 1, each Recognized Individual receives an e-mail from email@example.com containing an Access Code, the individual’s own e-mail address, and a hyperlink for completing enrolment on-line.
+By following the hyperlink, each user completes the registration process (users need to log-in at this step).